braingeneers/braingeneerspy/README.md

 ### Notes

 - `braingeneerspy` is compatible with `smart_open` version 5.1.0.
 If you encounter issues, make sure to use this version for compatibility.

+## Documentation

+The docs directory has been set up using `sphinx-build -M html docs/source/ docs/build/` to create a base project Documentation structure.
+You can add inline documentation (NumPy style) to further enrich our project's documentation.
+To render the documentation locally, navigate to the `docs/build/html` folder in the terminal and run `python3 -m http.server`.

+## Working in Codespaces

+### Project Structure

+- **src/:** This folder contains scripts and notebooks representing completed work by the team.

+- **pyproject.toml:** This file follows the guidelines from [PyPA](https://packaging.python.org/tutorials/packaging-projects/) for documenting project setup information.

+### Customizing the Devcontainer

+The `devcontainer.json` file allows you to customize your Codespace container and VS Code environment using extensions.
+You can add more extensions to tailor the environment to your specific needs.
+Explore the VS Code extensions marketplace for additional tools that may enhance your workflow.

+For more information about Braingeneers, visit our [website](https://braingeneers.ucsc.edu/).